Nanahawaw/Task-management/README.md

    This will execute the command: `knex migrate:latest --knexfile ./src/knexfile.js`

 If you need to create a new migration, you can use:

 ```
 npx knex migrate:make migration_name --knexfile ./src/knexfile.js
 ```

 Replace `migration_name` with a descriptive name for your migration.

 ## Seeding the Database

-To seed the database with initial data, including the super admin:
+To seed the database with initial data, especially the super admin:

 1. Ensure you're in the project root directory.
 2. Run the seed command specified in your `package.json`: